-OTHER OBSERVATION POSSIBLE CAUSE REMEDY VTS (if so equipped) is adjusted to suit other riding conditions.
+OTHER OBSERVATION POSSIBLE CAUSE REMEDY VTS is adjusted to suit other riding conditions.
 Readjust to try another setting.
-Exhaust gases leak in bilge.
-Refer to an authorized Sea-Doo dealer.
 Cavitation.
 Jet pump water intake clogged.
 Clean.
 Damaged impeller.
 Replace.
 Refer to an authorized Sea-Doo dealer.
 Damaged wear ring.
 Replace.
-Refer to an authorized Sea-Doo dealer.
-The safety lanyard used purposely does not allow watercraft top speed.
-Use a safety lanyard that allows to reach the top speed.
-The monitoring system put the watercraft in limp home mode due to a component malfunction.
-Release throttle so that engine returns to idle speed.
 Refer to an authorized Sea-Doo dealer.

-O.T.A.S.
+O.P.A.S.
 System Faults

-OTHER OBSERVATION POSSIBLE CAUSE REMEDY Refer to MAINTENANCE .
+OTHER OBSERVATION POSSIBLE CAUSE REMEDY Engine RPM does not increase when throttle lever is released and steering is turned.
+Improper sequence or timing of events when trying it.
+Refer to MAINTENANCE.
 If it still does not work, refer to an authorized Sea-Doo dealer.